Text Message Marketing: Using Promotion Text Messages to Engage Consumers

 Written by: Stefanie Gray

-If you’re looking for new ways to engage with your customers using text message promotions or are interested in learning how other retailers use SMS, following are 5 promotion types our retailer customers use and realize real ROI.
+If you’re looking for new ways to use promotion text messages to engage your customers or are interested in learning how other retailers use text message marketing software, following are 5 types of text message marketing promotions our retailer customers use and realize real ROI.

-There is no question that mobile offers work.
-Based on recent CodeBroker research, average redemption rates range between 3 – 10% for an ALERT promotion and between 30 – 50% for an ON-DEMAND offer.
+There is no question that mobile offers and mobile coupons work.
+Based on recent CodeBroker research, average redemption rates for mobile coupons delivered via promotional text messages range between 3% – and between 30% – 50% for an ON-DEMAND offer.
 These numbers are far greater than redemption rates seen for traditional paper-based coupons which average 1.6%.

 Service alerts are the perfect channel to personalize customer engagement.
 Based on a recent Retail Info Systems News report (Forget Omnichannel, Customer Engagement is the Goal), “…shoppers are willing to pay up to a 31% premium for an excellent customer experience, which refers to contextual, personalized engagement across retailer touchpoints.”